Ranui Swanson

 Ranui Swanson Football Club is an amateur football club in West Auckland, New Zealand.
-Ranui are officially partnered with former Sunday League side, Colo Boys FC, who after the NRF League One team's fell over in 2023, took over.
 They currently compete in the NRF League One which is the equivalent of step 5 on the New Zealand football pyramid.

 Ranui Swanson was formed in 1979, starting with 4 teams.
-Colo Boys was formed in 2014 as part of the ASFA.
-Both teams have also competed in the Chatham Cup, New Zealand's premier knockout tournaments for men.
 Ranui's first season in the competition was in 1983 when they lost in the first round to Pt Chevalier 4–1.